-Shadowing gives memory to a city lights, enabling them to record and play back the shadows of those who passed underneath.
+Shadowing gives memory to city lights, enabling them to record and play back the shadows of those who passed underneath

-Shadowing premiered in Bristol over six weeks in Autumn 2014 – residents and visitors hunted out the clandestine locations of eight augmented street lights, and were playing, dancing and shaping their shadows in some of the unexpected and lesser-travelled streets and pathways of Bristol.
+Shadowing premiered in Bristol over six weeks in Autumn 2014 – people hunted out the clandestine locations of eight augmented street lights, and were playing, dancing and shaping their shadows in some of the unexpected and lesser-travelled streets and pathways of Bristol.

 Media Ambition Tokyo, which is fast becoming the country’s leading showcase of technological art, took place between 26 February and 21 March 2016 across the city.
 Three Shadowing lamp posts were installed in Toranomon Hills, hosted by British Council and supported by Rhizomatiks, Toranomon Hills and ADK.
 Learn more here:

 Shadowing is a touring work and is available to host in your city.

 To find out more about installation specifications and indicative costs please join the Playable City community and download the Playable City Touring Projects documents.